CefasRepRes/QGIS_Training_Cefas/Module_1_Coordinate_Reference_Systems/instructions.md

 #### 2. Reproject layer

 Project this layer to the British National Grid coordinate system (EPSG:27700) using one of the methods used in Part 2 of this module.
 You will be asked to choose a transformation when reprojecting from WGS 84 to the British National Grid.
 Choose the first option with an accuracy of 1m.
-If you get the following error message (\textcolor{red}{This transformation requires the grid file “OSTN15_NTv2_OSGBtoETRS.gsb”, which is not available for use on the system}), follow this link for [instructions on installing the necessary files](https://github.com/CefasRepRes/GI_Training/blob/master/GI_Software/QGIS/Coordinate_Reference_System/Instructions/BNG_Transformation.pdf).
+If you get the following error message <span style="color:red">This transformation requires the grid file “OSTN15_NTv2_OSGBtoETRS.gsb”, which is not available for use on the system</span>, follow this link for [instructions on installing the necessary files](https://github.com/CefasRepRes/QGIS_Training_Cefas/Module_1_Coordinate_Reference_Systems/BNG_Transformation.pdf).

 ![](https://user-images.githubusercontent.com/47147296/92701740-4344d200-f348-11ea-8e84-56981146de18.png)